-The study shows that the AR decoder is able to model this spatially correlated noise, and therefore have the noise removed by the encoder, when the receptive field spans 40 pixels.
-Moreover, the decoder does not seem to model more of the signal as the receptive field grows.
+This study shows that the AR decoder is able to model this spatially correlated noise, and therefore have it removed by the encoder, when the receptive field spans 40 pixels.
+Moreover, the AR decoder does not seem to model more of the signal as the receptive field grows.
 If it did, we would expect a steady drop in PSNR as denoised images lose signal content.
 However, as the image on the right of \cref{fig:rfSize} shows, the signal will be modeled by an AR decoder with a full receptive field.
-Latent variables will therefore carry no information about $\x$, causing the signal decoder to minimize \cref{eq:sdloss} by predicting the mean of the training set.
-This is to be expected, as when the latent variable $\z$ carries no information about $\x$, $\mathbb{E}_{p_\theta(\x|\z)}[\x]=\mathbb{E}_{p_\theta(\x)}[\x]$.
+Latent variables in this situation carry no information about $\x$, causing the signal decoder to minimize \cref{eq:sdloss} by predicting the mean of the training set.
+This is expected, as when the latent variable $\z$ has no information about $\x$, $\mathbb{E}_{p_\theta(\x|\z)}[\x]=\mathbb{E}_{p_\theta(\x)}[\x]$.

-\subsection{Ablation study - noise reconstruction}
+\subsection{Ablation Study - Noise Reconstruction}

-\figNoiseRecon If the VAE's decoder is modeling only the noise component of images, encoding an image with the VAE and sampling from the AR decoder should yield an image with the same underlying signal but a different random sample of noise.
+\figNoiseRecon If the VAE's AR decoder is modeling only the noise component of images, encoding an image with the VAE and sampling from the AR decoder should yield an image with the same underlying signal but a different random sample of noise.
 If the decoder's model of the noise is accurate, the sampled noise should exhibit the same autocorrelation and signal-dependence characteristics as the noise in the original image.
 An investigation into this is reported in \cref{fig:noiserecon}, where a noisy image from the \textit{Convallaria A} dataset was encoded by a trained VAE, then a latent variable was sampled and used by the VAE's AR decoder to sample a reconstruction of the original image.
 The reconstructed noise exhibits spatial autocorrelation and signal dependence very similar to the real noise, indicating that our AR decoder has learnt an accurate model of the noise.